yqml/github.io/README.md

 # Research

-My current research interest focuses on machine/deep learning and its application in quantitive trading.
+My current research interest focuses on machine/deep learning and its application in quantitative trading.
 My previous research and publications are primarily on Survival Analysis, Bayesian Methods, Latent Variable Modeling, Semiparametric/Nonparametric Modeling.

 # Papers